MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-policies.md

 ## Migrate ID Protection risk policies to Conditional Access

 If you have the legacy **user risk policy** or **sign-in risk policy** enabled in ID Protection (formerly Identity Protection), we invite you to [migrate them to Conditional Access](howto-identity-protection-configure-risk-policies.md#migrate-risk-policies-to-conditional-access).

+> [!WARNING]
-The legacy risk policies configured in Entra ID Protection will be retired on **October 1, 2026**.
+> The legacy risk policies configured in Microsoft Entra ID Protection will be retired on **October 1, 2026**.

 Configuring risk policies in Conditional Access provides benefits like: